JBS Assessment Guidance

 In 2013 the Department for Education removed the system of assessment levels that was used in primary schools and in Years 7-9 at secondary schools.
 At JBS, we have used this decision as a great opportunity to develop a new assessment system which monitors how students progress from the moment they start in Year 7, to Year 11 when they sit their GCSE exams.
-By 2018, students’ attainment in most subjects at GCSE will be awarded as a number rather than a traditional letter.
+By 2019, students’ attainment in all GCSEs will be awarded as a number rather than a traditional letter.
 Therefore we will now assess students’ work using numbers.
 This guide will explain the rationale behind this decision as well as answering some other questions about assessment and reporting at JBS.

 Until Year 10, we don’t emphasise the importance of graded targets with students.
 Instead of worrying about such targets, we believe students should enjoy and develop a positive attitude to learning.
 However, it is important that parents/carers should be aware of how targets are calculated as they influence how we record your child’s progress in reports.
 Student’s targets are reviewed at the start of Year 10 to take into account individual needs and their progress between Years 7-9.

 When a student leaves primary school they achieve an attainment score.
 In 2016 this changed from a level e.g. ‘5C’, to a score between 80 and 120.
-Using either levels (year groups 8-11) or a numbered score (Year 7), JBS have placed each student in a band and then using national tables, given a target for each subject.
+Using either levels (year groups 10-11) or a numbered score (years 7-9), JBS have placed each student in a band and then using national tables, given a base grade for each subject.
 This base grade equates to students making expected progress that is predicted nationally.
 This is the minimum expected grade in Year 11, based on their prior performance.
 Base grades are calculated from a KS2 average grade with the exception of English and maths.
 These subjects use only the English KS2, and maths KS2, respectively.
 Teachers in collaboration with students then set targets that are motivational for students when they enter Year 10 that are inline or higher than their base grade.

-Throughout student’s entire time at the school, their progress can be tracked towards their final GCSE assessments.
-Teachers will assess students on a grade between WT (working towards) and grade 9, the highest grade that can be achieved.
+Throughout student’s entire time at The John Bentley School, their progress can be tracked towards their final GCSE assessments.
+Teachers will assess students on a grade between WT1 (working towards grade 1) and grade 9, the highest grade that can be achieved.
 The equivalent will be used in vocational subjects.
 Therefore, if a teacher awards a student a grade 5, they have assessed that they are currently producing work to the standard of a GCSE grade 5.
 For some students, particularly in Year 7, they will not yet be working at a current GCSE grade standard so they will be awarded a grade at WT either at developing, securing or mastering.

 Each band has an expected progress flight path that gives an indication of the attainment we want our students to achieve at the end of each academic year.
 Each flight path colour is the expected flight path for the given Year 6 attainment.
 This is illustrated in the graph below.
 It can be used to give an indication of the current grade in KS3 if a student has been given meeting or developing in their report.

-Although this table is useful in showing where students should be at the end of each academic year, progress is rarely as linear as this.
+Although this graph is useful in showing where students should be at the end of each academic year, progress is rarely as linear as this.
 Every student is different and will make more or less progress at different times during their journey at JBS.
 The school will intervene if a student strays too far from the expected progress to ensure that there is support if they need it.
 If a student is reported to be developing or below in a subject then a conversation with the subject teacher at parents evening is recommended to determine whether any changes need to be made to enhance progress.

-If you have any feedback on the new assessment please email Will Ruscoe (Assistant Headteacher for Raising Standards) at firstname.lastname@example.org.
-The first year of embedding this system will require some fine tuning and feedback from parents/carers and students will be crucial to this.
+If you have any feedback on the new assessment please email Mary Goldsmith (Assistant Headteacher for Outcomes) at email@example.com.